VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2025-04-20-stride-community-toolkit-code-only-basics-csharp-bepu-physics.md

 This step introduces a new level of realism by making the cube react to physical forces, adding depth and complexity to your game. 🎮

 The main difference between the two cubes is that **Cube 1** moves without interacting with the environment.
 We directly modify the entity's `Transform.Position` to move it, resulting in simple, non-physical movement.
 In contrast, **Cube 2** responds to physics, collisions, and forces.
-Instead of manually changing its position, we control its movement through the `RigidbodyComponent`, which handles all the physics-based interactions, including gravity, impulses, and collisions with other objects in the scene.
+Instead of manually changing its position, we control its movement through the `BodyComponent`, which handles all the physics-based interactions, including gravity, impulses, and collisions with other objects in the scene.
 This makes Cube 2's movement more realistic and reactive to its surroundings.

 {% video-fluid '/assets/img/2024/stride-basics-step-13.mp4' 'webp' 'false' %}